-Due to the current Coronavirus (COVID19) outbreak, therapists (including SIP's Area Representatives) are unable to accommodate face-to-face sessions until further notice.
+Due to the current Coronavirus (COVID-19) outbreak, many therapists (including SIP's Area Representatives) are unable to accommodate face-to-face sessions until further notice.
 In the interim, we will continue to offer initial consultations remotely (i.e. via a phone call or video conferencing software) but feel it's important to note that we may not be able to provide an idea of wait times for referrals to a therapist for ongoing sessions at this time.

 SIP is a membership organisation for self-employed psychotherapists.
 All members meet the professional standards established by the British Psychoanalytic Council.